 What can I expect during my first year teaching?

-The goal of any certification program is to prepare you for teaching.
-You have the opportunity to make a positive impact on the next generation.
+The goal of any teacher certification program is to prepare you for teaching.
+Our process includes testing and training before you teach.
+We want to make sure you have the best opportunity to make a positive impact on the next generation, starting with your first year of teaching.

-When you have completed your pre-service training and your Field Based Experience, you’ll begin looking for a teaching position.
-At Teachworthy, we will connect you through our job portal to hundreds of opportunities, helping you find the right fit.
-(Texas Teacher Salaries)
+Our Texas teacher certification starts with testing, then pre-service training along with field based experience.
+Once you’ve completed these, you’ll begin looking for a teaching position.
+At Teachworthy, we will connect you to hundreds of opportunities, helping you find the right fit.

 It is important to recognize that you are committing contractually to teach for the entire term of the contract.
 Being on an Intern Certificate makes it even more important to honor your commitment.
 If you decide to break your contract, it is unlikely that you will ever be able to obtain a teaching certificate.
 So, be sure the campus, the administration and the opportunity is right for you before you sign.